RoDoCode/enigma/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-- In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repository, navigate to the Settings tab
-- From the pages section drop-down menu, select the Master Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+2. Select 'Settings'
+3. Select 'Pages'
+4. Select the 'Branch' dropdown menu and select 'main'
+5. Click 'Save'
+6. Your site is now deployed (this is confirmed by a confirmation message)

 The live link can be found here - [Enigma](https://rodocode.github.io/enigma/)